TwilioDevEd/voice-javascript-sdk-quickstart-node/README.md

 ## About

 This application should give you a ready-made starting point for writing your own voice apps with Twilio Voice JavaScript SDK 2.0 (Formerly known as Twilio Client).
+The SDK is included in the /public directory as `twilio.min.js`.

 This application is built in Node.

 Implementations in other languages: